 So many people over the nearly century and a quarter since the Curies undertook their research have built on it that it seems to make sense to mention only a few of the earliest contributors.
 The first to really understand what was going on inside radioactive elements were the New Zealand-born physicist Ernest Rutherford (1871-1937) and his colleague Frederick Soddy (1877-1956), an English radiochemist.
 Their revolutionary explanation of the process of radioactive decay earned Rutherford the Nobel Prize for chemistry in 1908 “for his investigations into the disintegration of the elements and the chemistry of radioactive substances.”

 In accepting the Nobel Prize for physics, Pierre concluded with a prescient cautionary remark.
-Acknowledging the possibility that, in the wrong hands, the properties of radium (and by inference other radioactive materials) might prove harmful, he continued: “and here the question can be raised whether mankind benefits from knowing the secrets of Nature; whether it is ready to profit from it, or whether this knowledge will not be harmful for it.”
+Acknowledging the possibility that, in the wrong hands, the properties of radium (and, by inference, other radioactive materials) might prove harmful, he continued: “And here the question can be raised whether mankind benefits from knowing the secrets of Nature; whether it is ready to profit from it, or whether this knowledge will not be harmful to it.”
 Pierre reminded his audience that Alfred B. Nobel—the very man for whom the prize was named—had made the awards possible thanks to a fortune based on his invention of dynamite.
-In this way, Nobel had demonstrated that while on the one hand, explosives have the potential to support warfare and to lead to death, on the other hand, they can also encourage intellectual and humanitarian achievement and thus benefit the public.
-He concluded his acceptance address by saying,“I am one of those who believe with Nobel that mankind will derive more good than harm from the new discoveries.
+In this way, Nobel demonstrated that while, on the one hand, explosives have the potential to support warfare and lead to death, on the other hand, they can also encourage intellectual and humanitarian achievement and thus benefit the public.
+He concluded his acceptance address by saying, “I am one of those who believe with Nobel that mankind will derive more good than harm from the new discoveries.

 Pasachoff, N. (1996).
 Marie Curie and the Science of Radioactivity.
 New York: Oxford University Press.